dduzgun-security/github-self-hosted-runners/README.md

 ##### Disable forks
 Disable forks since forks of your public repository can potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.

+##### Enabling branch protections
+Obviously, we don't want anyone to add changes to a GitHub Action.
+A great way to have more control over your GitHub Actions is to create branch protection on your repositories.
+Having a mandatory approver to a PR will reduce the chances of someone trying to force push code changed.

 ##### Do not store secrets in the host runner
 When a GitHub Action uses the self-hosted runner, it clones the code in a workdir `_work`.